 Transitioning to a remote learning environment—especially on short notice and in challenging circumstances—can take some adjustment for both you and your students.
-If your school is moving to remote learning in response to COVID-19, here are some tips for using your free teacher account to support online instruction.
+If your school is moving to remote learning in response to COVID-19, here are some tips for using Remind Chat to support online instruction.

 1. Share files, links, and other instructional resources with your class.